-Everysk Dashboards allows the base currency of any portfolio to be changed on-the-fly, using any supported currency.
+Everysk platform allows the base currency of any portfolio to be changed on-the-fly, using any supported currency.
 For a list of supported currencies, click here.